All Episodes

 Why do they want to destroy it?

-Well, it's uh it's almost like a cult attitude.
+Well, it's almost like a cult attitude.

-They are I think it is like a psychosis within us.
+They are, I think it is like a psychosis within us.

 At what do you grow up angry?